Murder on a Honeymoon: Production

 The working title for Murder on a Honeymoon was Puzzle of the Pepper Tree, which was the title of the 1933 Stuart Palmer novel on which it was based.

 Some scenes for the film were shot on Santa Catalina Island, a well-known resort 26 miles off the California coast.

+A Douglas Dolphin twin-engine flying boat appears early in the movie; the characters fly on it to get to Catalina Island, and the (first) murder takes place on it.